metapolator/metapolator/working-UI-demo.md

 * if there are multiple + expressions, consolidate them into one by adding up the individual values (new value is zero? fine, just put it);
 * if there are multiple - expressions, consolidate them into one by adding up the individual values (new value is zero? fine, just put it).

+We see in our example that consolidation is also applied to ranges.

 Why not consolidate × with ÷ and + with -, makes math sense, no?
 Because we do not know and cannot judge **why** some expressions were entered as × and some as ÷, some as + and some as -, we better not go too far.

 #### removing and changing expressions